Fox-ML-infrastructure/Fox-v1-infra/docs/03_technical/implementation/ADDING_PROPRIETARY_MODELS.md

 This is a template showing the structure.
 Replace all commented sections with your actual implementation.

-Copyright (c) 2025 Fox ML Infrastructure
+Copyright (c) 2025-2026 Fox ML Infrastructure LLC

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published